ofrades/dot/README.md

 Enter the container by running `toolbox enter [name]`

-Install dev tools by running `sh toolbox-common` and language specific with `ansible-playbook toolbox-[some-language].yml --ask-become-pass`.
+Install dev tools by running `sh toolbox-common.sh` and language specific with `ansible-playbook toolbox-[some-language].yml --ask-become-pass`.